Our Team

 Claire Kamenski

-Curriculum Specialist
+Curriculum Coach

-Claire Kamenski (she/her) is the curriculum specialist at the Henry Frost Children's program in Belmont MA.
+Claire Kamenski (she/her) is the curriculum coach at the Henry Frost Children's program in Belmont MA.
 She is thrilled to support our teaching staff to execute the Complementary Curriculum Approach effectively.
 Her studies have taken her from Kinesiology, Pediatric Physical therapy, and finally Early Education.
 After a Bachelors of Science from the University of Wisconsin-Milwaukee, she graduated with a Masters in Teaching at Northeastern University.
 Over the past 12 years, she has taught in both public and private settings in Oxford, England and Massachusetts.
 She developed a passion for the Reggio Emilia approach, specifically prioritizing emergent curriculum and teaching as a guide and an observer.
 Claire is a strong advocate for human rights and equity in and out of the classroom.
 She is committed to continuing to understand her own biases and using her platform of privilege to support anti-bias curriculum.

 Sonja Kenny